OpenIdentityPlatform/OpenDJ/opendj-packages/opendj-docker/README.md

   openidentityplatform/opendj
 ```

+Images before this one probed as the root user, so an existing instance that rejects
+unauthenticated requests was healthy with them.
+Started on this image without these two
+variables, the same instance is probed anonymously and turns `unhealthy` although it serves:
+set them before the upgrade.

 A bootstrap that imports `SAMPLE_DATA` can take minutes on a small container, which is what
 the start period allows for.
 A bootstrap that fails - or an upgrade that fails when starting
 over an instance that is already there - never reports healthy: what failed is in `docker